 Please check that you have not inadvertently revoked access to your device’s microphone.
 To check, go to your device Settings > Privacy > Permission manager and check that Microphone is enabled for the Deputy Time Clock app.

-Note that employees can still fall back to using the existing pin in process to start/end their shifts and breaks.
+Note that employees can still fall back to using the existing PIN entry method to start/end their shifts and breaks.

 Do I need to have this feature turned on for all my time clock devices or can I trial it on a few?

-You control which time clock devices you want the Face Unlock feature on for - even within a single location you can have 1 time clock device with the feature on and the other with the feature off.
+You control which time clock devices you want the Face Unlock feature on for - even within a single location you can have one Time Clock device with the feature on and the other with the feature off.